http://www.fpnotebook.com/

 - Intubate early in serious Tricyclic Overdose (due to rapid decompensation)

-- Succinylcholine is preferred paralytic (unless Hyperkalemia) due to risk of Respiratory Acidosis with longer acting agent
+- Succinylcholine is preferred paralytic (unless Hyperkalemia) less Respiratory Acidosis than with longer acting agent

 - Background